rhys117/slack-time-bot/README.md

 If you're using this you'll need ot configure your slack app to have a slash command for /time that points to this API endpoint.
 - eg. myapi.com/time

+Sources other than slack will not be able to reach this endpoint.